<#INCLUDE filename="include_head.html"> <#INCLUDE filename="include_header.html"> <#INCLUDE filename="include_menu.html" restriction="IsValidSession">

 I am a first time user, what do I need to do?

 As a first time user, you will need to register as a reader.
-You can do that at 'requests.newberry.org' by clicking on "First Time User."
+You can do that at 'requests.newberry.org' by clicking on "Create an Account" either in the Newberry's Welcome Center in our first-floor lobby or on your own ahead of your visit.

-I am a current reader at the Newberry, what do I need to do?
+I haven’t visited the Newberry since 2015 or earlier, what do I need to do?

-I have an expired reader's card, what do I do?
+I have an expired reader's card, what do I need to do?

 If you have an expired reader's card you will need to do one of two things:

 1. If you have already set up an account through Aeon, you will need to log into your account and update your personal information.
-Then, the next time you come into the library, you will need to bring a valid photo ID to show at our 3rd floor reference desk.
+Then, the next time you come into the library, you will need to bring a valid photo ID to show in the Newberry's Welcome Center in our first-floor lobby.
 Doing so will complete the renewal process and your reader's card will be valid for another calendar year.

 Questions about Aeon Requesting